ArcetriAdaptiveOptics/arte/docs/dataelab.rst

             super().__init__(loader_or_data, time_vector)

         def get_index_of(self, *args, **kwargs):
-            '''Return the x or y slopes'''
+            '''Select the x or y slopes'''
-            if 'x' in kwargs:
+            if 'x' in args:
                 return slice(0, None)
-            elif 'y' in kwargs:
+            elif 'y' in args:
                 return slice(1, None)
             else:
                 return None   # Get all data